florianeckerstorfer/florian.ec/source/_articles/2013-03-27-php-background-processes.md

 ---
 title: Running background processes in PHP
 tags: [ php, process ]
+summary: |
+    PHP can, by default, not create processes that continue to run in the background even after the parent process terminates.
+This article explain how you can trick PHP into doing it anyway.
+I also created a library to simplify the process and explain how it works in the end.
 ---

 I often have long running tasks, for example, generating a report or performing an analysis of large amounts of data, that run minutes or even hours.
 Today I encountered a situation where I needed to start such task from a button in a browser window.
 Since the task takes three to five hours it was impossible to invoke the task directly.